10 Best Interactive Museum in Washington, Dc

 Van Gogh: The Immersive Experience is a cutting-edge interactive museum located in Washington DC.

 Visitors are transported into the world of the famous artist Vincent Van Gogh through a series of immersive and interactive exhibits.
-Upon entering the museum, visitors are greeted with larger-than-life projections of Van Gogh’s most famous works.

 The vibrant colors and bold brushstrokes come to life in a way that is truly awe-inspiring.
 One of the highlights of the museum is the virtual reality experience that allows visitors to step inside Van Gogh’s paintings.